keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-quality-gates/index.md

 ## About this tutorial

 When developing an application, sooner or later you need to update a service in a *production* environment.
 To conduct this in a controlled manner and without impacting end-user experience, the quality of the new service has to be ensured and adequate deployment strategies must be in place.
-For example, blue-green deployments are well-known strategies to roll out a new service version by also keeping the previous service version available if something goes wrong.
+For example, blue/green deployments are well-known strategies to roll out a new service version by also keeping the previous service version available if something goes wrong.

 For this tutorial, we prepared a *slow* and a *regular* version of the carts service: